Board Certified Podiatrists | Expert Foot & Ankle Care

 Diabetic foot wound care is among the most thoroughly covered services in podiatric medicine under both Medicare and commercial insurance in Michigan.
 Medicare Part B covers wound debridement (CPT 97597–97598 for selective debridement; 11042–11047 for surgical debridement), wound measurement and assessment, application of wound dressings, and application of advanced wound products — when performed by a qualified podiatrist for diabetic wounds.
 The documentation requirements are specific: each encounter note must document the wound dimensions (length, width, depth), wound bed characteristics, periwound skin condition, and the treatment provided.
 Balance Foot & Ankle maintains detailed wound photography and digital wound measurement records that support clean insurance claims and track healing progress objectively.

 Michigan patients with diabetic foot wounds receive the highest-quality wound care outcome when they have access to both podiatric and vascular surgical expertise — and our Howell and Bloomfield Hills offices coordinate with vascular surgeons when patient assessment suggests peripheral arterial disease is impairing healing.
-The principle of “wound care without vascular assessment is incomplete wound care” guides our approach: if an ankle-brachial index or arterial duplex suggests limb-threatening ischemia, we facilitate urgent vascular surgery referral before wound care alone becomes futile.
+The principle of “wound care without vascular assessment is incomplete wound care” guides our approach: if an ankle-brachial index or arterial duplex suggests limb-threatening ischemia, we support urgent vascular surgery referral before wound care alone becomes futile.
 Commercial insurance coverage for advanced wound products (biologic grafts, NPWT devices, amniotic membrane products) requires prior authorization and specific documentation of wound chronicity and treatment failure — our wound care coordinators handle the authorization process to remove administrative barriers from the patient’s care.
 Call Balance Foot & Ankle at (810) 206-1402 if you have a diabetic foot wound requiring evaluation.

 Patients with diabetic foot wounds who want to understand their insurance coverage for advanced wound treatment — including bioengineered skin substitutes, amniotic membrane products, and negative pressure wound therapy — should bring their insurance card to the initial wound care appointment at Balance Foot & Ankle.
 Our wound care coordinator verifies benefits, obtains prior authorization for advanced products when indicated, and explains the patient’s cost-sharing before any service is initiated.
 Michigan Medicare patients benefit from our specific expertise in Medicare’s coverage requirements for advanced wound products — requirements that are detailed and specific, and where documentation gaps can create unexpected patient liability.
 Call (810) 206-1402 for a diabetic wound care consultation at our Howell or Bloomfield Hills office.